dlmac/SiaTest/siaQA.md

 - Define config on a per file/contract basis
 - Submit file(s) and start upload in separate API command.
 - API call to check if you are announced to the network or not.
+- warnign if funds are not available for contract renewel.

 Wallet
 -